 As affirmed by the Real Estate industry, the expenses of borrowing have increased by 2% to 3%.
 The lending rate lacks uniformity due to the absence of Real Estate’s industry status.
 The fund costs on an average each year may vary between 18% and 24%.

 Around 60% of the loans taken by builders attribute to the NBFCs along with HFCs (Housing Finance Companies) but these organizations have become cautious in lending the developers since the liquidity crisis and many of them have totally stopped providing loans to builders.
 Investments from Private Equity are flowing in but mainly in the commercial realty segment.
 The developers are finding it really hard to raise funds in residential projects.

 The completion of projects and payment of servicing debt have entangled the developers.
 Research shows that the debt to be paid by the developers amounts to nearly 1.29 lakh crore rupees but what they are able to earn is just half the amount.
 Developers are pleading for extending the time limit to clear off their debts.
 The following 2 quarters of 2019 will remain affected if there is no improvement in liquidity as chances are very less with the general elections around the corner.

 The small developers in the industry are striving for the completion of the unfinished projects in order to avoid losses.
 The sale of land parcels and office assets that yield rent is the solution adopted by the big developers to repay the money.
 Some of them are even collaborating with Private Equity players.

 The cost of construction is another factor detrimental to the escalation of the Indian property market.
 Project costs have increased substantially in the previous few quarters with the prices of construction inputs such as tiles, cement, steel, rising.

 Hope, the information has helped you.
 Wishing to purchase your home from the available 3 bhk flats in Kolkata?
-Get in touch with transventor.com for an apartment with an appropriate budget and location that is totally worth the money you would invest.
+Get in touch with transventor.in for an apartment with an appropriate budget and location that is totally worth the money you would invest.